akaabdullahmateen/roadmap/css/concepts/index.md

 `:lang()`
 : It selects an element based on the language they are determined to be in.
 In HTML, the language is determined by a combination of the `lang` attribute, the `<meta>` element, and possibly by information from the HTTP headers.

-## Appendix

-### Style guide / Lint

-Add semicolon after the last declaration in a ruleset.
-Each declaration should go on a separate line.
-Each selector should go on a separate line.
-The opening curly brace should be placed after the last selector with one space in between.
-The closing curly brace should be placed on the next line after the last declaration.
-Each ruleset should be separated from the other with one blank line.
-There should be a blank line at the end of the document.
-There should be no blank line at the start of the document.

 ### Glossary